KatzenTechnologies/KAiZZER/README.md

 # KAiZZER
-Blocking rules for people.\
+Blocking rules for UBlock Origin.\
 Absolutely experimental.
-Except bugs and unblocking some providers of content, report them to issues\
+Except bugs and don't blocking some providers of ads, report them to issues
 # How to install?
 Use UBlock origin and import user rules, paste our urls to textbox.\
 You can use copy function.